-- 36.(1) An employee may be a candidate for election as a member of the National Assembly, a provincial legislature or a Municipal Council, subject to any prescribed code of conduct and any other prescribed limits and conditions. - (2) The contract of employment of an employee who is elected as a member of the National Assembly, a provincial legislature or a Municipal Council, automatically terminates with effect from the date before the date of assuming office as a member. - (3) If an employee is appointed as a permanent delegate of the National Council of Provinces that employee's contract of employment automatically terminates with effect from the date before the date of assuming office as a delegate.
+- 36. (1) An employee may be a candidate for election as a member of the National Assembly, a provincial legislature or a municipal council, subject to any prescribed code of conduct and any other prescribed limits and conditions. - (2) The contract of employment of an employee who is elected as a member of the National Assembly, a provincial legislature or a municipal council, automatically terminates with effect from the date of assuming office as a member. - (3) If an employee is appointed as a permanent delegate of the National Council of Sprovinces that employee's contract of employment automatically terminates with effect from the date of assuming office as a delegate.